Mukut-Singh/cp_notebook/MISTAKES.md

 | **String Build** | `s += "new"` | `list.append("new")` then `"".join(list)` | **Avoids $O(N^2)$ copying.** Strings are immutable; every `+` creates a brand-new string in memory. |

 ---
+##some more
+1.if all machine are A type means x-1 will take no. of a time ,and if a = big big no. time exceeds so answer should be a directly
+2.